Autumn’s Wild Visitors

 At this time of year our wild garden visitors will be seeking extra food, shelter and places to hunker down in during cold snaps.
 You may not think of the cooler months as a good time to see wildlife, but there is plenty of opportunity to spot anything from birds and butterflies to possums and bats as the seasons change.

 Australia’s varying climates can mean hugely varying wildlife, where anything as exotic as an echidna to as humble as a bee can be seen.
-Whether you have a balcony or a backyard, pot plants or bush land, each individual outside space works to attract a variety of native wildlife.
+Whether you have a balcony or a backyard, pot plants or bush land, each individual outside space works to attract a range of native wildlife.

 Whilst there’s a good chance of spotting at least one of the species featured below, there are multiple factors that can affect what you see and when, including if you have any pets likely to chase visitors away, if a source of water is provided, quality of shelter and availability of food supplies in your garden.
 These are all things you can take control of by making a few subtle changes to your yard.
 Planting native species and planning garden beds with local wildlife, particularly pollinators, in mind, providing a bird bath or small pond and putting up a nest box are a few simple things that can make a big difference.

-There are hundreds of bird species to be found in Australia and, depending on where you live, there’s a chance to see anything from the much-loved laughing kookaburra or bold rainbow lorikeet to the brash sulphur-crested cockatoo or the charming scarlet robin perched in your yard.
+There are hundreds of bird species to be found in Australia and, depending on where you live, there’s a chance to see anything from the much-loved laughing kookaburra (pictured above) or bold rainbow lorikeet to the brash sulphur-crested cockatoo or the charming scarlet robin perched in your yard.

 Love them or hate them, the Australian magpie is one of the most common and widespread species in the country.
-A fixed part of the landscape, the magpie is an easily recognisable black and white bird.
+A fixture of the landscape, the magpie is an easily recognisable black and white bird.
 Incessantly territorial – and noisy with it – the magpie is perhaps best known for its powerful song and scary swooping behaviour – actually a defence mechanism to protect their nesting site.
 These intriguing birds occupy the same territory for their entire life and research has shown they can actually recognise other magpies and even people!

 A common sight in the east and south of Australia is the superb fairy-wren (pictured right), a bird most will only recognise by the male’s striking blue and black plumage.
 A distinct black band across the eyes and pale blue markings that turn iridescent when the male is seeking a mate makes this tiny bird stand out, while the jenny wren wears a more inconspicuous brown coat.
 Superb fairy-wrens can be spotted in small social groups amongst areas of dense cover and low-growing shrubs.